cozy/cozy-stack/doc/architecture.md

 the lounge IRC client?

 We want to support this use case, just not on the short term.
-It's not clear how we can do that (and not weakening the security).
+It's not clear how we can do that (while not weakening the security).
 One idea is to run the applications in a different server, or maybe in docker.

 > How to install and update cozy?